 with genuine index or contents pages.
 However,

-deciding what ``rules of thumb'' to give to a
+deciding what general guidelines to give to a

 computer that doesn't understand the content of the page is

 not easy to do well.

 Perform smiley substitutionOn the Internet in general, it is fairly common for certain sequences of punctuation to be used to indicate facial expressions.
 For example, a colon, a hyphen, and a closing parenthesis indicate a grin.
 This is because, in printed form, a colon is like two small solid circles, one directly above the other; a hyphen is like a short horizontal line at a height about half way between the two circles, and a closing parenthesis is like a part of the right hand side of a circle.
 If you rotate the whole thing by a quarter-turn clockwise, you get the two small solid circles aligned horizontally rather than vertically, then the short line underneath them at approximately their midpoint, now vertical, and then the part of a circle, now taken from the bottom of one.
 With a bit of imagination, these look roughly like a pair of eyes, a nose, and a grinning mouth.

 If you enable this option, the program will replace this idiom with